brianmacy/sz_rust_encrypt_plugin/README.md

 Total: **13 tests passing**

 ## License

+Licensed under the Apache License, Version 2.0.
+See [LICENSE](LICENSE) for details.

 This project implements Senzing encryption plugin interfaces and is intended for use with Senzing products.